txakurhub/txakurhub/README.md

 <h2 align="center">Hi there!
 I'm Leandro 👋</h2>

 <p align="center">
- I'm a <mark><strong>full-stack developer</strong></mark>👨‍💻 from Argentina, who enjoys to create good-looking 👌 content from the aches as working in a team🤝. </br> I've always been passionate about technology💻 and when I discovered web development, I realized it would be <b>perfect</b>✨ to me. </br>
+I am a full-stack developer from Argentina who enjoys creating visually appealing content, both individually and as part of a team.
+Technology has always been a passion of mine and when I discovered web development, I knew it was the perfect fit for me.
+I am currently striving to research, work, and develop my skills to reach my full potential.
+If you're interested in chatting, feel free to send me a message.
-I'm currently investigating🕵🏽, working and of course developing to achive my full potential⚡️. </br> If you are interested in having a few words, please send me a message💬. </br>  You can also checkout <a href="https://www.linkedin.com/in/leandro-pereyra/"> my LinkedIn </a> or <a href="https://leandropereyra.vercel.app/"> my portfolio 💼</a>
+</br>  You can also checkout <a href="https://www.linkedin.com/in/leandro-pereyra/"> my LinkedIn </a> or <a href="https://leandropereyra.vercel.app/"> my portfolio </a>
 </p>
 </br>